Assassin's Creed Origins: Plot

+Bayek and Aya break into the tomb of Alexander the Great so Cleopatra can show Caesar, impressing him and securing his support in the war against Ptolemy.
+In the midst of the fighting, Bayek kills Ptolemy's regent Pothinus, an Order member, but is restrained from killing Septimius by Caesar on the ground that he's Roman.
+Meanwhile, Aya draws her bow to kill Ptolemy, but holds back and watches as his boat is attacked by crocodiles, causing him to fall into the Nile and drown.
 Cleopatra takes the throne as Pharaoh and cuts ties with Bayek and Aya, while Septimius becomes an advisor to Caesar.
 Bayek realizes that Cleopatra and Caesar have now allied themselves with the Order, and gathers his allies to form a secret brotherhood to fight the Order and defend the people's free will.

-Bayek and Aya realize the Order showed interest in the tomb of Alexander the Great, where they find a mortally wounded Apollodorus.
-He warns them that Caesar's lieutenant Flavius Metellus is the leader of the Order and took the Apple and Alexander's Staff of Eden.
-Bayek and Aya return to Siwa to find that Flavius and Septimius have used the Apple and Staff to open the Vault, which contains a map with the locations of more Pieces of Eden.
+Bayek and Aya return to investigate Alexander's tomb, where they find a mortally wounded Apollodorus who warns them that Caesar's lieutenant Flavius Metellus is the leader of the Order and took the Apple and Alexander's Staff of Eden.
+Returning to Siwa, they find that Flavius and Septimius have used the Apple and Staff to open the Vault, which contains a map with the locations of more Pieces of Eden.
 Bayek tracks Flavius to Cyrene, where the latter has used the Apple to enthrall the population.
 He kills Flavius, avenging Khemu's death, and returns to Aya.
-Aya recruits Marcus Junius Brutus and Gaius Cassius Longinus to their cause and reveals she is going to Rome to fight the Order's influence there.
-Bayek and Aya part ways but form the Hidden Ones, the foundation of the Assassin Brotherhood, swearing to protect the world from the shadows.
-In 44 BC, Aya confronts and kills Septimius before infiltrating the Roman Senate, where she helps assassinate Caesar.
+Aya reveals that she is going to Rome to fight the Order's influence there and has joined the conspiracy of Brutus and Cassius to assassinate Caesar.
+The pair bid farewell and form the Hidden Ones, the foundation of the Assassin Brotherhood, swearing to protect the world from the shadows.

+Layla is awoken by William Miles, who invites her to join the Assassins for her own protection.
+Although declining to join the Assassins, Layla agrees to go to Alexandria with him.
+Aya sails to Rome and confronts and kills Septimius before infiltrating the Roman Senate, where she takes the first hit on Caesar before other senators follow suit.
 Later, she meets Cleopatra and warns her to be a fair ruler, or she will return to assassinate her.
 Afterward, Bayek and Aya, now calling herself Amunet, (Note: In Assassin's Creed II, Amunet is described as a legendary Assassin who killed Cleopatra in 30 BCE.) begin recruiting and training other Hidden Ones as they build the Brotherhood in Egypt and Rome, respectively.

-In 2017, Layla Hassan, a researcher for Abstergo Industries, is tasked with retrieving an artifact in Egypt on their behalf.
-Instead, she finds a tomb containing the mummified bodies of Bayek and Aya.
-Hoping to find information that would secure her a position in the company's Animus Project, Layla covertly relives both Bayek and Aya's memories using her modified Animus.
-When Layla fails to report in, Abstergo sends a team to kill her, but she is able to fend them off.

-Layla returns to the Animus but is later awoken by William Miles, who invites her to join the Assassins for her own protection.
-Layla begrudgingly accepts and departs with William for Alexandria.
-In experiencing Bayek's memories, Layla may encounter a series of ancient structures built by the First Civilization.
-Each contains a message that alludes to Layla playing a pivotal role in an upcoming apocalyptic event.